stobitejnr/Tempo/README.md

 Tempo is a versatile command-line application that allows users to create and manage timers, stopwatches, and alarms.

+[Click here](https://forms.gle/yQKxxhWpJ1LWqaSq7) If you want to participate in the beta testing of the application.

 ## Created by
 - William Donnelly
 - Kevin Albert